bramley/phplist-plugin-housekeeping/README.md

 ## Version history ##

     version     Description
-    1.4.0+20241013  Delete rows from the user_message_view table 1.3.5+20240316  Delete user_message_bounce rows that do not have a related bounce row 1.3.4+20240315  Delete bounces for subscribers who are blacklisted
+    1.4.1+20241013  Delete rows from the user_message_view table for messages that do not exist 1.4.0+20241013  Delete rows from the user_message_view table 1.3.5+20240316  Delete user_message_bounce rows that do not have a related bounce row 1.3.4+20240315  Delete bounces for subscribers who are blacklisted